1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

   At the Mainsail UI for example there's a little button you can use for saving the changes you made while adjusting the offset on the fly.
 It shows a floppy disk symbol next to "SAVE" and a small arrow next to it.
 When you click on that arrow, a context menu opens up and you can choose whether to save your changes to the probe or the endstop as the following screenshot shows.
   ![Mainsail UI save offset button](../assets/images/mainsail_save-z-offset.jpg)
   So when doing so, choose "TO ENDSTOP" for saving the new z-offset value for printing your perfect first layer next time.

+??? tip "Using The Probe As A Virtual Endstop"

+    As mentioned, we have two different z-offsets here, due to the fact that we do have a probe and a z-axis limit switch.
+Therefore you have to set two different z-offsets as explained above.
+    Some users prefer to only set one z-offset value and use the probe as a virtual endstop for the z-axis and not using the z-axis limit switch at all.
+You can do so by adding the following line in the section `[stepper_z]` of your `printer.cfg`:
+    `endstop_pin: probe:z_virtual_endstop`

+    *I personally wouldn't recommend to do so though.*
+    The reason is simple: users already reported faulty probes, mostly due to broken wirings being caused by cableties being too tight.
+Imho it's also more likely that the probe is getting somehow defective than the z-axis limit switch, as the probe is mounted to a moving part (the printhead).
+In that case the printer would drive the nozzle into the bed not only when executing an ABL measurement / bed mesh, but also when homing or starting a print.
+So keep that in mind and consider that risk when thinking about using the probe as a virtual z-endstop.

 ---